WVS Constitution & Bylaws

 ARTICLE XVI – NOTICE AND WAIVER OF NOTICE

-1. Whenever, under applicable law, these Bylaws, or resolution of the Council, notice is required to be given to any member, Council member or Officer, such notice may be given in writing, by e-mail or standard mail, addressed to such member, Council member or Officer, at his or her address/electronic address as it appears on the records of the Society.
+1. Whenever, under applicable law, these Bylaws, or resolution of the Council, notice is required to be given to any member, Council member or Officer, such notice may be given in writing, by e-mail or standard mail, addressed to such member, Council member or Officer, at their address/electronic address as it appears on the records of the Society.
 Such mailed notice shall be deemed to be given when deposited in the United States Mail in a sealed envelope so addressed, with postage therein prepaid.

 2. Whenever, under applicable law, these Bylaws, or resolution of the Council, any notice is required to be given, a waiver thereof in writing, signed by the person or persons entitled to such notice.
 Whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
 In addition, the attendance of a member or Council member at any meeting shall constitute a waiver of notice of such meeting, except where an individual attend the meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.